LA Program Overview

 - In some courses, LAs work as a team with a course instructor or graduate student and need to use effective questioning skills to engage all students in meaningful group work.

-- Participate in an Interdisciplinary Education Seminar – LAs will enroll in a seminar sponsored by Rutgers Undergraduate Education that is designed to help them understand how people learn and help them develop their teaching and leadership skills.
-The class is a 3-credit, 300-level course.
+- Co-enroll in the Peer Instructor Education course – LAs will participate in a 3-credit, 300-level course sponsored by Rutgers Undergraduate Education that is designed to help them understand how people learn and help them develop their teaching and leadership skills.

 - Participate in the Assessment Program – LAs will be expected to participate in the assessment of this program through interviews and questionnaires.
 The data from these assessments will help the Learning Centers improve and further develop this program and explore additional ways to provide academic support for our students.